elakatos/Random/README.md

-# Hello-World
+# Random
-Repository for miscellaneous stuff and snippets.
+Repository for miscellaneous stuff and snippets outside work.